brave/muon/README.md

 Clone and run the [`muon-quick`](https://github.com/brave/muon-quick) repository to see a minimal Muon app in action.

+## Versions

+The version numbers for Muon will be major.minor.patch Major version changes are for breaking api changes Minor version changes are for chromium major version changes Patch version changes are for everything else

 ## Community

 You can ask questions and interact with the community in the following